harcokuppens/CourseGradingWithDOMjudge/Explanation_of_users_and_teams_setup.md

 ## Conclusion

 The `teams.csv` file explained above is the only information an end user has to supply to create users and teams in DOMjudge.
-Using information in this file we can use scripts to generate accounts and teams in DOMjudge and inform students of the credentials with generated emails.
+Using information in this file we can use scripts to generate accounts and teams in DOMjudge and inform students of their credentials and team with generated emails.